Enable Windows Webcam notifications

 HKEY_LOCAL_MACHINE - SOFTWARE - Microsoft - OEM - Device - Capture

-If you can't find the Capture key, you'll need to create it by right-clicking on the Device key and selecting New – Key.
+If you can't find the Capture key, you'll need to generate it by right-clicking in the Device key and selecting New – Key.
 Name the new key “Capture”.

 registry file 01

 Inside Capture, find the NoPhysicalCameraLED value on the right side.
-If you can't find it, right-click on the empty area and select New – DWORD (32-bit Value).
+If you can't find it, right-click on the empty space and select New – DWORD (32-bit Value).

 Name it “NoPhysicalCameraLED”.